Hayes praises strikers after FA Cup win

 It capped an impressive 2020-21 campaign with Kerr and Kirby finishing third and seventh respectively in this year's Ballon d'Or award.

-And in the third minute at Wembley Kirby was racing away, arms outstretched, celebrating with Chelsea fans in the corner after she put Chelsea 1-0 up in last season's delayed FA Cup final.
+And in the third minute at Wembley Kirby was racing away, arms outstretched, celebrating with Chelsea fans in the corner after she put them 1-0 up in last season's delayed final.

 "That was Fran's best game in a Chelsea shirt," said Hayes.